-It's easy to cheat yourself nutritionally at breakfast; from processed baked goods and cereals to fattening diner-style egg and meat dishes, unhealthy choices surround us.
-Cutting out dairy (or if you're not allergic, cutting back) is one way that you can decrease unnecessary saturated fats and cholesterol in your diet--and it's probably easier than you think, especially at breakfast.
-Here are 10 healthy breakfast ideas that everyone--dairy-free or just health-conscious--will love.
+It's easy to skimp on nutrition at breakfast—from processed baked goods and cereals to fattening diner-style egg and meat dishes, unhealthy choices are prevalent at the first meal of the day.
+Cutting out dairy is one way that you can decrease unnecessary saturated fats and cholesterol in your diet, and it's probably easier than you think, especially at breakfast.
+Here are 10 healthy breakfast ideas that those eating dairy-free (or simply the health-conscious) will love.

 01 of 10

-In addition to reducing your intake of saturated fats and cholesterol, adding complex carbohydrates to your diet while reducing the amount of unnecessary sugars (like those found in sugary cereals) is another way to make your breakfast a little bit healthier.
+In addition to reducing your intake of saturated fats and cholesterol, adding complex carbohydrates to your diet while reducing the number of unnecessary sugars is another way to make your breakfast a little bit healthier.
 This breakfast quinoa is a simple, healthy, delicious morning meal that even the kids will like.

-Prepared with protein-rich quinoa, dairy-free milk, bananas, dried fruits and nuts and just a dash of a sweetener of your choice (such as... agave), this meal tastes good and feels good to eat.
+Prepared with protein-rich quinoa, dairy-free milk, bananas, coconut, and just a dash of a sweetener of your choice (such as agave), this meal tastes good and feels good to eat.

 02 of 10

-Savory breakfast quiches of French origin are typically prepared with cream, cheese and butter, which, needless to say, is not the healthiest choice for everyday breakfasts.
-This collection of dairy-free quiches contains four healthier favorites, all of which are prepared without any dairy--but contain lots of flavor.
-The basic recipes--both with crusts and without--are provided so you can add your favorite meats, vegetables and herbs.
+Savory breakfast quiches of French origin are typically prepared with cream, cheese, and butter, which, needless to say, is not the healthiest choice for everyday breakfasts.
+This collection of dairy-free quiches contains four healthier favorites, all of which are prepared without any dairy while boasting lots of flavor.
+The basic recipes—both with crusts and without—are provided so you can add your favorite meats, vegetables, and herbs.

 03 of 10